mohamedkaram400/go-global-expansion-management-system/README.md

 ## 📚 Endpoint Collection
 The full list of API endpoints is included in the project’s main directory for easy reference and testing.

+---

-## 📜 License
+## 🛡️ License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.